darolew/css548/parser/readme.txt

 Bugs
 ----

--The parser does not implment any kind of "panic mode".
+-The parser does not implement any kind of "panic mode".
 That is, it cannot recover its state after it encounters an error.
 It will continue to print code and additional error methods.
-It can even SEGFAULT because it is in an inconsistent case.
+It can even SEGFAULT because it is in an inconsistent state.
 Therefore, only the first error message it prints can be trusted.
-If parser does detect an error.
-It could attempt recovery by reseting the state of the tracking and continuing to the next block or stateemnt in the parser.
+If parser does detect an error, it could attempt recovery by resetting the state of the tracking and continuing to the next block or statement in the parser.
 The parser would have to modified to use Yacc's panic mode.

--Sets are not implmeneted.
+-Sets are not implemented.

 -Nested function definitions are not implemented.